morhay2008/SyFoNN-PRoxy/README.md

 # SyFoNN-PRoxy

 ## Description
-Firefox extension that allows users to easily switch between different proxy settings directly from the browser action popup.
-Designed with a hacker theme, it provides a streamlined interface for managing proxy configurations.
+Firefox extension that allows users to easily switch between different proxy settings directly from the browser action popup, it provides a streamlined interface for managing proxy configurations.

 ## Features
 - **Turn On Proxy**: Enable the proxy with predefined settings.